 Visualizing the ranges

-NVTX requires a logger to register the generated events and ranges, we will use NVIDIA Nsight Systems to capture these events but other tools like NVIDIA Visual Profiler can be used instead.
+NVTX requires a logger to register the generated events and ranges, we will use NVIDIA Nsight Systems to capture these event.

 Run your code with nsys (pre-installed in NVIDIA’s NGC TensorFlow container) to generate a qdrep file: